Homological stability for automorphism groups: Examples

 Boundary connected sum induces a monoidal product on $\M_2$: Given decorated surfaces $(S_1,I_1) $ and $(S_2,I_2)$, we define $(S_1\natural S_2,I_1\natural I_2)$ to be the surface obtained by gluing $S_1$ and $S_2$ along the right half-interval $I^+_1\in \del S_1$ and the left half-interval $I_2^-\in \del S_2$, defining $I_1\natural I_2=I_1^-\cup I_2^+$.
 (See Figure~\ref{surfacesum} (b).)
 This product is an associative version of the pairs of pants multiplication: a neighbourhood of $\del_0S_1\cup \del_0S_2$ in $S_1\natural S_2$ is a pair of pants which may be assumed to be fixed by $\Aut(S_1,I_1)\x \Aut(S_2,I_2)$.
 Just like the pairs of pants multiplication, it is braided.
 (The braiding can be constructed by doing half a Dehn twist in this pair of pants neighbourhood of $\del_0S_1$ and $\del_0S_2$, as shown in Figure~\ref{surfacesum} (c).)
 The unit is the disc $(D^2,I)$.
 For it to be a strict unit, we define the sum with the disc to be the identity, i.e.~we set $(S_1\natural D^2,I_1\natural I):=(S_1,I_1)$ and $(D^2\natural S_2,I\natural I_2):=(S_2,I_2)$.
 This extends to morphisms in $\M_2$ as $(D_2,I)$ has no non-trivial automorphism.

 This structure restricts to a braided monoidal structure on the subgroupoid $\cB_2$ defined above.
 We will also consider the subgroupoid $\M_2^-$, again braided monoidal, which is the full subgroupoid of $\M_2$ with objects the non-orientable or genus 0 surfaces.
+Note that, by the classification of surfaces, there are no zero divisors in $\cB_2,\M_2^-$ and $\M_2$.

 \begin{prop} Let $\cB_2\subset \M_2\supset \M_2^-$ be the groupoids described above.
-We have that: \begin{enumerate}[(i)] \item The category $\U\M_2$ is prebraided with underlying groupoid $\M_2$.
-It is locally homogeneous at $(A,X)$ for any orientable surface $X$. \item The category $\U\cB_2$ is prebraided with underlying groupoid $\cB_2$.
-It is locally homogeneous at $(A,X)$ for any orientable surface $X$. \item The category $\U\M_2^-$ is prebraided homogeneous with underlying groupoid $\M_2^-$. \end{enumerate} \end{prop}
+We have that: \begin{enumerate}[(i)] \item The category $\U\M_2$ is pre-braided with underlying groupoid $\M_2$.
+It is locally homogeneous at $(A,X)$ for any orientable surface $X$. \item The category $\U\cB_2$ is pre-braided with underlying groupoid $\cB_2$.
+It is locally homogeneous at $(A,X)$ for any orientable surface $X$. \item The category $\U\M_2^-$ is pre-braided homogeneous with underlying groupoid $\M_2^-$. \end{enumerate} \end{prop}

 \begin{proof} As the above three groupoids are braided monoidal, by Proposition~\ref{braidandsym} we have that $\U\cB_2$, $\U\M_2$ and $\U\M_2^-$ are pre-braided monoidal categories.
 As $(D^2,I)$ has no non-trivial automorphisms and there are no zero divisors in $\M_2$, Proposition~\ref{underlying} implies that the underlying groupoids of $\U\cB_2$, $\U\M_2$, and $\U\M_2^{-}$ are $\cB_2,\M_2$ and $\M_2^{-}$.
 From the classification of surfaces, we have that $\M_2$, and hence $\cB_2$, satisfies local cancellation at any $(A,X)$ with $X$ orientable, and $\M_2^-$ satisfies cancellation: the only non-trivial case is if $X$ is orientable and $A$ non-orientable, in which case the existence of an isomorphism $Y \natural X \cong A \natural X^{\natural k}$ implies that $Y$ must be non-orientable and hence isomorphic to $ A \natural X^{\natural k-1}$ by the classification of surfaces, which verifies local cancellation.
-Finally, there is a fibration
+Finally, there is a fibration sequence